Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 I'm here to keep you hydrated.

-Kaboom, kaboom, ka plunk.
+Kaboom, kaboom, kaplunk.

-And the robots leaning over.
+And the robot's leaning over.

 Are you okay down there?

-Like, uh call an ambulance helicopter, please.
+Like, call an ambulance helicopter, please.

-Cause uh because uh missing a leg or something.
+Woo, send the helicopter ambulance with a hoist because missing a leg or something.

 You see what I'm saying?